Sushant Singh removed from 'Savdhaan India' after speaking out against CAA

 Mumbai, Dec 21: Noted actor Sushant Singh made an announced that his association with long-running TV show Savdhaan India on a national television channel ended following his participation in the protests against the Citizenship Amendment Act.

-According to The Indian Express report, the actor, made this announcement on Tuesday.
+According to The Indian Express report, the actor made this announcement on Tuesday.
 He was associated with the show as a host of the show since 2011.

 The actor took on to Twitter, he reportedly gave a hint that his participation in the anti-CAA protests may have been the reason behind his exit from the show.